 Adding lyrics and chords to your songs

 You can type or copy and paste lyrics and chords into your song records.
 Then a document button will appear in song lists, which you can tap to view the lyrics and chords.
-Read on for more details:
+Some of this info is covered in a tutorial video.
+Read on for complete details:

 - To add lyrics to Set List Maker, tap the edit button for a song, then scroll down to the Lyrics field.
 You can type directly into the field, or copy and paste lyrics from a web page or a document.